msk-mind/luna/README.md

 ## Config

 ### Global configuration for datastore
 The Datastore class interfaces with a variety of backends, currently a NFS/POSIX filesystem, Neo4j and Minio.
-The class will preferentially pull configuration from `.datastore` first and then fallback to `.datastore.default`, which only enables file-based storage.
+The class will preferentially pull configuration from `conf/datastore.cfg` first and then fallback to `confg/datastore.default.yml`, which only enables file-based storage.
 In this file, you can configure the class to write data/metadata to your common file backend, a neo4j backend, and/or a minio backend, if available and desired.

 ### Logging configuration
-`.logging.yaml` contains configuration for centralized logging to MongoDB.
-By default this is turned off.
+There is also configuration for centralized logging to MongoDB.
+Similarily, the init_logger function will preferentially pull configuration from `conf/logging.cfg` first and then fallback to `confg/logging.default.yml`, where by default central logging is turned off

 ## Steps to generate radiology proxy table.